FSM-Systems/FSM-Erp/README.md

 The display element will have to be called like the name of the field with an added "_txt" concatenated string after it.
 The element for which we need an autocomplete is required to have the **.autocomplete** class added to it and the main element (with _txt) has to have the class **.nodb** added to it otherwise the library will try and insert/update this into the database resulting in an error.

+Use autocompletes when data has to be pulled from the server.
+You can use \<select> elements only if you declare the options in the code.

 >\<input type="text" class="autocomplete nodb" ....>

 Place a hidden field under the display element: